Home » iPad, iPhone, iPod, Tech

 Sapphire is great for smartphone and tablet camera lens covers, as well as a protective cover for the Touch ID fingerprint sensor in the iPhone 5S.
 Additionally, some high-end wristwatches also use sapphire crystal.

-Sapphire: Clearly the Future?
+Sapphire: Clearly The Future?

 That said, so far this year, Apple’s partner GT Advanced has generated $28.9 million in revenue from its sapphire products.
 After the new Arizona factory gets up to speed sometime in 2014, GT expects to increase sapphire crystal revenues by 15 to 16 times.